Growth-Kinetics/diffmem_sample_memory/memories/contexts/dr_jekylls_residence.md

 *   **[The Incident at the Window]** On a Sunday walk, Mr. Utterson and Mr. Enfield stop in the court behind the laboratory.
 They see Dr. Jekyll at the middle window of his cabinet, looking like a "disconsolate prisoner."
 After a brief, sad exchange where Jekyll refuses to go out, his face is suddenly overcome with "abject terror and despair," and the window is slammed shut, horrifying the two onlookers.

-*   **[Lanyon's Mission]** Following an urgent, registered letter from Jekyll (written from a "strange place"), Dr. Lanyon is instructed to go to Jekyll's house.
-There, he meets Poole, a locksmith, and a carpenter.
-After two hours of work, they force open the door to the cabinet.
-Lanyon, acting alone, retrieves a specific drawer from a press (marked 'E') containing chemicals and a notebook, and takes it back to his own home to await Jekyll's messenger (Hyde).
-This event demonstrates that the cabinet was breached prior to the final night, but under Jekyll's own remote instruction.
+*   **[Lanyon's Mission]** This mission was necessitated by Jekyll's involuntary transformation into Hyde while in Regent's Park.
+As Hyde, he could not enter the main house without being arrested, and he had previously destroyed the key to the laboratory's street door.
+Trapped and desperate, he checked into a hotel and wrote to Lanyon, instructing him to break into the cabinet.
+Lanyon, meeting Poole and a locksmith, forced the cabinet door, retrieved a specific drawer (from press 'E') containing chemicals and a notebook, and took it to his own home to await Jekyll's messenger (Hyde).
+This event demonstrates the cabinet was breached prior to the final night, but under Jekyll's desperate, remote instruction.

 *   **[The Last Night]** Driven by a week of terror, Poole summons Mr. Utterson to the house.
 The staff are huddled in the hall, and Poole reveals his belief that Jekyll has been murdered and his killer is in the cabinet.
 They hear strange pacing, weeping, and a voice not Jekyll's.
 After stationing servants to guard the laboratory's street door, Utterson and Poole force their way into the cabinet with an axe.
 They discover the body of Edward Hyde, dead by suicide, and documents from Jekyll that promise to explain the mystery.
 A search reveals no trace of Dr. Jekyll in the building.
 /END 🗺️ **Associated Events & Observations**